 Managing buffer overflows is fundamental at Stormshield Network, which is why defining the maximum sizes allowed for HTTP buffers is particularly detailed.

-If this protocol has been enabled, it will automatically be used for discovering corresponding packets in filter rules.
+Automatically detect If this protocol has been enabled, it will automatically be used for discovering and inspect the corresponding packets in filter rules. protocol

 Search engine options